All Episodes

 I don't care.

-So it is the the third element here, the trifecta that causes people to hate Sarah is that her husband loves her.
+So it is the third element here, the trifecta that causes people to hate Sarah is that her husband loves her.

-Yeah, she's a ten.
+Yeah, she's a 10.

-Some people's minds, yeah, she loves men, but her husband loves her.
+In some people's minds, yeah, she loves men, but her husband loves her.

-And apparently that's rare.
+And apparently, that's rare.

 Hillary is seen as kindly, but as a victim almost.

-She's in a is a bad marriage.
+She's in a bad marriage.

 And of course, feminism is about victimization.